officealexa2020/project/README.md

 remind you that we solve sequence tagging tasks using

 ***BIO Scheme coding.***
+Here,

-Here B corresponds to the word of the beginning of the slot,
+B corresponds to the word of the beginning of the slot,

 I corresponds to the word inside the slot,

-and O corresponds to all other words that are outside of slots.
+O corresponds to all other words that are outside of slots.

-Example,
+Example1:

 ***"Show me the way to History Museum."*** the text that we want to produce for each token are actually the following,